Bradley County is named for Edward Bradley, who was a Tennessee state legislator.

 Description: The building faces east and is a two story glass and concrete structure.
 The building is located on landscaped grounds in the center of the city.
 The east front has a large over hanging roof supported by eight pillars.
 There is a ramp winding up to the second story.
 The roof line is flat.
 The courtrooms are located on the second story.
 The Commissioner’s Room is located on the first story.

-Note: The previous courthouse was designed by R H Hunt and Lamm and constructed in 1882.
-The construction of the present courthouse was supervised by a Courthouse Construction Committee comprised of John Tyler, Homer Green and John Clayton including the architect Selmon T Franklin & Associates, and the contractor is presumed to have been Whaley Construction Inc. of Kodak.
+History: The first courthouse was a log structure built in 1836 in Cleveland.
+The second courthouse was a brick structure built in 1839.
+The third courthouse was designed by R H Hunt and Lamm and constructed in 1892.
+The construction of the fourth and present courthouse was supervised by a Courthouse Construction Committee comprised of John Tyler, Homer Green and John Clayton including the architect Selmon T Franklin & Associates, and the contractor is presumed to have been Whaley Construction Inc. of Kodak.

 Commissioner Minutes – Architect